ryant26/BerkleyDBProj/README.md

   than the data im getting out of the DB ... don't know why that is -Prints to Answers.txt as above

+ RangeSearch:
+ -Finished first implementation, seems to be working, needs testing.

 Not Working:
 ------------